Reading Time: 11 minutes

 Automated Coaching™ will supplement, not replace, traditional coaching.
 Prior research illustrates that, when done well, coaching increases coachee performance and well-being.

-Automated Coaching™ give coaches a more efficient method for staying connected with their coachees.
+Automated Coaching™ gives coaches a more efficient method for staying connected with their coachees.
 It also gives them richer material to discuss with their coachees.
 In an ideal world, employees have access to both.

 Unfortunately, many don’t experience the benefits of coaching, given the cost, lack of access, or time commitment.
 Technology can help close this gap by lowering costs and making coaching more scalable and widely available to diverse groups.